takahirosuzuki1980/FAST-iCLIP/README.md

 Input
 -----

 There must be two replicates of your iCLIP data in FASTQ format.
+Compressed FASTQs (fastq.gz) are acceptable as well.
 These FASTQ files should NOT be trimmed or processed because trimming and processing will occur as part of the pipeline.

 Output
 ------